 Hampi is a UNESCO World Heritage Site situated in Karnataka.
-Dating back to the 14th century, it was the centre of the Hindu Vijayanagara Empire capital and was believed to be India’s one of the richest cities at that time.
-It is said that the Muslim rulers captured the city and literally destroyed it to an extent that even in the present times, Hampi is just a centre of ruins now.
+Dating back to the 14th century, it was the centre of the Hindu Vijayanagara Empire capital and was believed to be one of the richest Indian cities at that time.
+But, once one of the most prosperous cities, Hampi is now just ruins, courtesy the attacks on it by the Moghuls.

 The ruins of Hampi are spread over an area of around 26 sq. km.
-It even has remains from the last Hindu kingdom in the south and still highlights the richness of the Vijayanagar Empire.
+It even has the remains from the last Hindu kingdom that highlights the richness of the Vijayanagar Empire.
 There are many temples, monuments, and infrastructures in Hampi which are major tourist attractions and are a must-see for anyone who would like to explore the history of our country.

 Virupaksha Temple.
-The Virupaksha Temple is also known as the Pampapathi Temple.
+This temple is also known as the Pampapathi Temple.
 It traces its roots back to the 7th century and with this, it comes across as one of the oldest functioning temples in India.
 People with religious inclinations are bound to like this place.

 Vithala Temple.
 The Vithala temple is known for its enchanting architecture.
 Due to its overall magnificence, this particular temple was considered as one of the most famous structures in Hampi.

-Seeing the Ruins of Vijayanagara.
-If you visit Hampi then you get this amazing chance of seeing the sights of the ruins of Vijayanagara.
-And by visiting this place, you get to ponder on the question that how must they have made all this?
+Ruins of Vijayanagara.
+If you visit Hampi, then you get this amazing chance of seeing the sights of the ruins of Vijayanagara.
+And on visiting this place, you will definitely ponder over the question as to how they must have made all this?

 The Narsimha Statue.
-There is no doubt in the fact that the Narsimha statue is one of the most brilliant sights which you would be seeing in Hampi.
-What is really astonishing to know about this statue is the fact it was carved out from a single stone.
+This statue is one of the most brilliant sights in Hampi.
+What is really astonishing to know about this statue is the fact that it was carved out from a single stone.
 Now, that is something interesting to know, isn’t it?

 Pattadakal Dance Festival.
-The Pattadakal Dance Festival is quite famous among the people of Hampi.
+This festival is quite famous among the people of Hampi.
 It is organized by the Government of Karnataka in the very town of Pattadakal.
 The performances by the participants in this festival are quite awe-inspiring.

 Kambala Festival.
-Celebrated on a yearly basis, this is the kind of festival which is out and out amazing.
+Celebrated on a yearly basis, this festival is absolutely amazing.
 What is interesting to know about this festival is the fact that once it was a favourite pastime of the royals.
 However, now, it is no less than a tradition.
-On this day, buffaloes are raced against each other along with a farmer.
+Presently, buffaloes are raced against each other here along with a farmer.

 Hampi Festival.
-At this festival, you are much more likely to witness a lot of dance and music.
+At this festival, you are likely to witness a lot of dance and music.
 There are even puppet shows which are organized particularly for the entertainment of the local people and tourists.
 This festival is an amazing concoction of fireworks and entertainment.

 By Air.
-Hubli Airport is situated at a distance of around 160-170 km from Hampi.
+Hubli Airport is the nearest airport which is situated at a distance of around 160-170 km from Hampi.
 This airport serves the twin cities of Hubli and Dharwad.
 It is considered as the third busiest airport in all of Karnataka and 45th all over India.
 This airport has overall good connectivity with other Indian cities like Delhi, Mumbai, Kolkata.
 After you get off from the airport, you will need to further cover the remaining distance via cab or some other means of transportation.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here